Merle Mitchell AM, former ACOSS President

 EDWINA MacDONALD, Co-Deputy CEO and Director of Policy

-An accomplished national community sector leader with a strong human rights and legal background, Edwina is Director of Policy and Advocacy of the Australian Council of Social Service and a lead spokesperson at ACOSS, including in the media.
+An accomplished national community sector leader with a strong human rights and legal background, Edwina is Co-Deputy CEO and Director of Policy and Advocacy of the Australian Council of Social Service and a lead spokesperson at ACOSS, including in the media.

-With over two decades of experience in research and policy and advocacy in government and the university and community sectors, Edwina brings deep gender expertise, global advocacy experience, including at the UN, and a strong community services and development background to her role.
+With over two decades of experience in research, policy and advocacy in government and the university and community sectors, Edwina brings deep gender expertise, global advocacy experience, including at the UN, and a strong community services background to her role.
 Edwina is committed to working collaboratively for social justice, with a focus on putting people and communities at the centre of social change work.

 Prior to joining ACOSS, Edwina led the Sydney office and United Nations advocacy for the Human Rights Law Centre.
 She has also led reform agendas for Women’s Legal Services and UNSW’s Kingsford Legal Centre, worked as a researcher with UNSW’s Gilbert + Tobin Centre of Public Law, lectured in law reform and public interest law and worked in federal government.